Mini Israel

-Mini Israel (מיני ישראל) is a miniature park located near Latrun in Jerusalem within the Ayalon Valley.
+Mini Israel (מיני ישראל) is a miniature park located near Latrun in the Jerusalem District within the Ayalon Valley.
 Opened in November 2002, the site contains miniature replicas of hundreds of buildings and landmarks in Israel.
 The tourist attraction consists of about 350 miniaturize models of notable buildings.
 The scale of 1:25 produces skyscrapers which sit at adult height and historic churches around the height of a child.